Prasadlohakare25/TechTroopers/README.md

 # CodeFuse - Online Collaborative Code Editor

 Welcome to the collaborative code editor - CodeFuse !
 This project allows multiple users to simultaneously collaborate, edit and run code in real-time with integrated compilaer within a web-based environment.
-It also shows stats such as CPU run time and Memroy used by the code.
+It also shows stats such as CPU run time and Memory used by the code.

 ## Features